Retailer Policy Manual

 5. Follow the payout procedures detailed within the Prize Payout Limit table in Section 6.8.

-Section 6.3 Terminal Freeze and a Major Win
+Section 6.3 Validating a Major Win

-Section 6.5 Pull Tab Ticket Validation
+Section 6.4 Pull Tab Ticket Validation

 Pull Tab tickets can only be validated:

-On the same day they are purchased.
+• On the same day they are purchased.

-Section 6.5.1 Pull Tab Ticket Procedures
+Section 6.4.1 Pull Tab Ticket Procedures

 The following procedure must be completed when validating a Pull Tab ticket:

-Confirm prize amount;
+1. Confirm prize amount;

-Pay the customer the prize; and
+2. Pay the customer the prize; and

-Deface the ticket once it has been paid.
+3. Deface the ticket once it has been paid.

-Section 6.6 Prize Payout
+Section 6.5 Prize Payout

 All lottery prizing must be paid in full via cash or an equivalent non-cash prize (consisting of either in-store gift cards or a debit or credit-card transaction that is authorized by the payment provider) equal to the lottery prize amount, unless otherwise approved by BCLC.
-If an equivalent non-cash prize is to be paid in lieu of a cash prize, it is the responsibility of the Retailer to ensure the player has voluntarily agreed to the equivalent non-cash prize payment and to provide the player with a receipt indicating the amount of the non-cash prize payment.
+If an equivalent non-cash prize is to be paid in lieu of a cash prize, it is the responsibility of the Lottery Site Employee to ensure the player has voluntarily agreed to the equivalent non-cash prize payment and to provide the player with a receipt indicating the amount of the non-cash prize payment.

-Section 6.7 Return of Tickets and Validation Slips
+Section 6.6 Return of Tickets and Validation Slips

-Section 6.8 Prize Payout Limits
+Section 6.7 Prize Payout Limits

 The table below outlines the prize payout limits and associated procedures based on the five different categories of prize amounts.